Herbert J. Brees: World War I

 On August 26, 1917, Brees became Chief of Staff of the 91st Division at Camp Lewis, Washington.
 While serving in this assignment he was promoted to the temporary rank of colonel on 16 February 1918.
 It was during this time that he went to France on a tour of observation and later accompanied the division to Camp Merritt, New Jersey.

 Brees and the 91st Division sailed for France on June 28, 1918.
-From October 22, 1918 until June 14, 1919, he served as Chief of Staff, VII Army Corps, American Expeditionary Force, and American Forces in Germany.
-During part of that time, from October 27, 1918 to November 20, 1918, he was acting commander of the VII Army Corps.
+From October 22, 1918, until June 14, 1919, he served as Chief of Staff, VII Army Corps, American Expeditionary Force, and American Forces in Germany.
+During part of that time, from October 27, 1918, to November 20, 1918, he was acting commander of the VII Army Corps.

 Brees' decorations during World War I Included the Army Distinguished Service Medal, the Silver Star, and the French Legion of Honor.
 The citation for his Army DSM reads:

-The citation for his Silver Star reads:
+The citation for one of his two Silver Stars reads: